vimalmenon/ai/README.md

 ## To Do

 - [x] Add OpenAI to list
+- [ ] check if some fetching can be parallelized
 - [ ] Set up Test
 - [ ] Set up mock
 - [ ] Handle exception better